Squidfishrl/Calculator/README.md

 a simple, efficient calculator running in the background, callable via hotkey

 still WIP
-features to add: traverse through history, new frame dedicated to math functions, multiplatform compatabillity
+features to add: new frame dedicated to math functions, multiplatform compatabillity